NathanPower/docker-fluentd/README.md

-# Docker-Fluentd: the Container to Log Other Containers' Logs
+# Docker-Fluentd: Log container and system logs, and forward to another fluentd instance

 ## What